HEERF III American Rescue Plan - Higher Education Emergency Relief Fund May 2022

 - Must demonstrate financial need with preference to students with exceptional financial need as determined by the 2021-2022 FAFSA on file.

 Students who meet the following eligibility will be provided an award, NO application is required if you meet these requirements, and you will receive a communication from the College with directions on how to accept your award.
-The amount of the grant will be determined by considering your Pell eligibility, federal expected family contribution (EFC), and any appeals for financial aid made for the award year 2022.
-Students with a Pell award will generally receive a sum equal to 25% of the 2021-2022 Pell award amount.
-Students with an EFC of $37,500 or less will receive a grant between $350 and $500; those with the lowest EFC will generally receive the larger grant.
+The amount of the grant will be determined by considering your federal expected family contribution (EFC) and any appeals for financial aid made for the award year 2022 that resulted in additional funding.
+Students with a Pell award will generally receive a sum equal $640.
+Students with an EFC of $37,500 or less will receive a grant between $490 and $590; those with the lowest EFC will generally receive the larger grant.
 Each criteria will be applied separately and summed to arrive at the total award for each student.

 What is the timeline for those who will receive an award without having to file an application?